 Sandy had another excellent winter in Cuba (.322-9-39), and then a strong spring with the Dodgers in 1954.
 This prompted further “poetic license” with the pronunciation of his surname as New York Mirror writer Dan Parker parodied the song “That’s Amore”.
 Amorós opened the 1954 season in Brooklyn, but the Dodgers sent him down to Montreal in mid-May when the time came to meet roster limits.

 Though Dodgers management denied it, the possible racial motive again surfaced, as journalist John Lardner discussed in his May 10 story for Newsweek, “The 50 Per Cent Color Line.”
 Bill Roeder of the New York World-Telegram & Sun (who had separately remarked on Sandy’s habit of wiggling his wrists at the plate) also wrote of “an undercurrent of suspicion.”
 When Amorós returned in July, however, the majority-black lineup took the field for the first time in big-league history on July 17 at Milwaukee’s County Stadium.
-Jackie Robinson played third base, though he would often platoon with Sandy in left.
+Jackie Robinson played third base.
 Six days later, Edmundo hit his first big-league homer, off Vic Raschi of the Cardinals.